 Using Ask a Librarian

-You can email, text, chat, phone, and visit with a Delaware librarian.
+You can email to a Delaware librarian.
 These options are found on our patron portal page for Ask a Librarian Delaware.

-- Email: Use our webform to ask your question.
-You are required to select your home library provide your email address so that your question gets to the right person for help.
-Someone will get back to you in 2-3 regular business days.
+- Email: Visit answers.delawarelibraries.org and fill out the form to ask your question.
+Please select your home library and provide your email address so that your question gets to the right person for help.
+Someone will get back to you within 2-3 business days.

 Good to know:

-Our librarians can assist you in finding specific contact information for your local library, or you may find it here.
+Our librarians can assist you in finding specific contact information for your local library visit: delawarelibraries.org/list-of-libraries

 - Ask a Librarian Delaware can be used on any Internet-connected device.
 It is responsive enough for mobile/smartphones as well!